mijikm/llm-document-qna-app-amazon-bedrock/README.md

     > The key areas highlighted in the feedback are wait times/process efficiency, staff helpfulness, and customer service.
 Addressing these areas by improving processes, enhancing staff training, and refining customer service protocols could help resolve the issues surfaced in this complaint.
 Let me know if you need any clarification or have additional questions!

+**Document Q & A Application - Use Case**
+1. Update required_libraries.txt to have the following:
+  - `boto3`
+  - `awscli`
+  - `pypdf`
+  - `langchain`
+  - `langchain_community`
+  - `streamlit`
+  - `faiss-cpu`
+  - `cryptography>=3.1`
+2. Install required libraries
+  - Run `pip install -r required_libraries.txt`
+3. Create a `data` folder and place a PDF file to be used for the app
+  - `RBA_financial-stability-review-2025-04.pdf`
+4. Build a Python Script
+  - Create a new file called `app.py`
+  - Build a Python Script here
+5. Open the app as a new tab
+  - Run the command in cmd: `streamlit run app.py`
+6. Click on the button `Vector Stores Update`
+  - This will ingest the PDF files, convert those into vector stores, and store them under faiss_index.
+  - This process may take a few minutes depending on the size of the PDF files.
+7. Once Vector Stores have been updated, you will see `Done - Vector Store Updated!`
+8. Enter a question and click on either `Claude Output` or `Llama3 Output`
+  - Simple Questions for RBA Financial Stability Review
+    - "What are the key risks to Australia's financial system?"
+    - "How has household debt changed recently?"
+    - "What is the RBA's outlook for the housing market?"
+    - "What trends are observed in commercial property lending?"
+    - "How are banks performing in terms of capital and liquidity?"
+    - "What is the RBA's view on global economic risks?"
+    - "What measures has the RBA suggested to strengthen financial stability?"
+    - "How vulnerable are households to rising interest rates?"
+    - "What is the trend in business loan arrears?"
+    - "What stress tests has the RBA conducted on banks?"
+9. Check the response
+  - Question: "What is the RBA's outlook for the housing market?"
+  - Answer - Claude Output:
+    > Based on the context provided, I have summarised the RBA's outlook for the housing market in the following 5 bullet points:

+    > - Pressure on existing mortgage holders is expected to ease further over the coming year due to higher incomes and lower interest rates supporting borrowers' cash flows.

+    > - The share of borrowers with negative cash flows is projected to decline further based on the RBA's central forecasts for real wage growth, a marginally increasing unemployment rate, and a declining cash rate path.

+    > - Regulators will closely monitor potential housing-related vulnerabilities that could emerge over time from any easing of financial conditions, such as excessive household debt.

+    > - The share of new lending to property investors has increased over the past two years.
+Investor activity could intensify further if interest rates decline as currently expected.
+    > - APRA's prudential framework and macroprudential settings play an important role in reinforcing resilience in the housing market.
+The Council of Financial Regulators will closely monitor evolving household vulnerabilities.